 Workers’ Compensation Rules

-Workers’ compensation typically covers any injuries that occur in a work-related incident.
+Workers’ compensation typically covers any personal injuries that occur in a work-related incident.
 This includes injuries that happen outside of the workplace, as long as the employee was engaged in a work-related activity.
 Injuries on a business trip, during a delivery, and while visiting a client on business are all examples of injuries workers’ compensation will cover outside of the workplace.

 With the rise of the remote worker, there’s been a subsequent rise in employees filing workers’ comp claims for injuries they sustained on the job while at home.
 The outcomes of these cases have varied according to different state statutes and the specific details involved in the injury.
 The cases workers’ compensation has denied typically involve independent contractors or situations in which the committee decided that the injured employee didn’t have grounds for a claim.